 7 June 2011

-WHO HIV/AIDS Director comments on the future of HIV treatment ahead of the UN High-Level Meeting on AIDS
+WHO HIV/AIDS Director comments on the future of HIV treatment

 At the pre-conference event "HIV treatment - reducing deaths, illness, and HIV infections while keeping costs down", organized by Medecins Sans Frontiers (MSF), the WHO's Director of HIV/AIDS Department Dr Gottfried Hirnschall reflected on the past experiences and future directions in the global HIV treatment scale up.
 Congratulating MSF for its genuine efforts to summarize country experiences in scaling up treatment which were presented at the event, Dr Hirnschall said, "All lessons are important.
 But we should not allow another double standard (for HIV treatment) in the north and the south".